kristijanhusak/laravel4-form-builder/README.md

         //         ['id' => 2, 'name' => 'personal', 'desc' => 'For personal usage']
         //     ]
         // ]

+        // Collection field type will automatically pull tags data from the model,
+        // If we want to override the data, we can pass `data` option to the field

         $form = $formBuilder->create('App\Forms\PostForm', [
             'model' => $post
         ]);